uio-bmi/immuneML/docs/source/yaml_specs/how_to_specify_an_analysis_with_yaml.rst

 Specifying output
 ^^^^^^^^^^^^^^^^^

-The third and final section of the YAML specification is :code:`output`, which currently only supports one :code:`format`: :code:`HTML`.
+Optionally, the key :code:`output` may be specified on the base level (next to :code:`definitions` and :code:`instructions`).
+However, the only supported output format is currently HTML.
 The :code:`output` section may be omitted from the YAML, but if included, it should look like this:

 .. highlight:: yaml
 .. code-block:: yaml